 There are several ways to dehydrate fruit.
 You can use a dehydrator, oven, the sun, or the air fryer.

 Before starting this, I would consult your air fryer’s manual since every air fryer is slightly different.
 You will either have a dehydrator button or not.
-I used the Instant Pot Vortex Plus oven, which has a Dehdyrater Button.
+I used the Instant Pot Vortex Plus oven with a Dehdyrater Button.

 Pro Tips For Dehydrating Blueberries In Air Fryer